 Tax season can be a stressful time for business owners in Texas.
 Every year, the Texas Comptroller applies the Texas Franchise Tax to all taxable entities doing business in the state.
 This tax is based on the entity's margin and can be calculated in a number of different ways.
 To help business owners understand their obligations, this article will provide an overview of when Texas business taxes are due and how to file for an extension.

-Annual Franchise Tax Report Due May 15.
-If May 15 falls on a weekend or holiday, the due date will be the next business day.
-These extensions are automatic; taxpayers don't need any specific action.
-If the IRS sends a notice of late payment or filing penalties to an affected taxpayer (despite the automatic extension), the IRS recommends contacting the IRS at the appropriate number that will appear on the notice.
+The Annual Franchise Tax Report is due on May 15th each year.
+If this date falls on a weekend or holiday, the due date will be the next business day.
+These extensions are automatic, so taxpayers don't need to take any specific action.
+However, if the IRS sends a notice of late payment or filing penalties to an affected taxpayer, they should contact the IRS at the appropriate number that will appear on the notice.

-Fourth Quarter Individual Estimated Tax Payments Jan.
-15.January 31 Filing Deadline for Forms 941, 940.
-Remember that filing Texas Form 05-164 only gives you an extension to file your annual Texas franchise tax report.
+It's important to note that filing Texas Form 05-164 only gives you an extension to file your annual Texas franchise tax report.
 If you have questions about relief available in other states where Texas taxpayers can file a return, contact your Cherry Bekaert advisor or Cathie Stanton, state and local tax leader.
 In addition to filing your Annual Franchise Tax Report, you must also submit any estimated taxes you must pay with Texas Form 05-164 by May 15th to avoid potential late payment penalties.
 The IRS automatically provides filing and payment relief to any taxpayer with a registered IRS address located in the disaster area.